rokath/tip/docs/TipUserManual.md

   * For very short buffers, 2 to 8 bytes as maximum is recommended as max size N.
 * We take the first N bytes of some sample data and move that window in 1-byte steps over the sample data and build a histogram over all found pattern and their occurances count.
 * The same is done with all smaller pattern sizes, ergo N, ..., 3, 2.
 Not interesting are 1-byte patterns, because their replacement by an ID gives no compression effect.
-* The 127 most often occuring pattern are sorted by descending size and are used to create the file `idTable.c`.
+* The most often occuring pattern are sorted by descending size and are used to create the file `idTable.c`.
-  * TODO: Sorting is not needed anymore, but `INDIRECT_DICTIONARY_COUNT > 0` needs adapted treatment: No 2-bytes pattern into indirect diectionaries.

 ###  3.2. <a id='id-table-generation-questions'></a>ID Table Generation Questions

 * It is not clear, if the this way created ID table is optimal.
 Especially, when pattern are sub-pattern of other patterns.
 That is easily the case with sample data containing the same bytes in longer rows.
 * Also it could make sense to use the length of a pattern as weigth.
 If, for example a 5-bytes long pattern occurs 100 times and a 2-bytes long pattern exists 200 times in the sample data - which should get preceedence to get into the ID table?
 My guess is, to multiply the pattern length with its occureances count gives a good approximation.
-* We could also just determine all pattern from 2 to N bytes length and then go byte by byte through the sample data and increment for each byte the pattern counter for the pattern containing this byte on the right place.
-  * Already with N==4 we get > 4 billion possible patterns - no good idea.
 * It could make sense, to build several ID tables and then measure how good the packing is with the different tables.

 <!--